deutsia/deutsia-radio/README.md

 **Does Force Tor slow down streams?**

 Yes.
-Tor adds latency (typically 200-1000ms depending on circuit).
-Buffering may take longer.
-This is the cost of anonymity.
+Tor adds some latency when intially loading streams.
+It's quite negliable and there is no difference in experience from using clearnet to load streams after it's loaded.

 **Can I use Force Tor with I2P stations?**